shabeer-syed/acesinehrs/_pages/starterguide.md

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/7087179"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Code lists
 Codes of each ACE indicator are stored in [code lists](/domains/).
 Each data source will have different coding systems.
-The current ACEs indicators include ICD-9/10 (hospital/death records), Read, SNOMED-CT, medcodes, prodcodes, gemscripts (general practice), and codes for obtaining continuous data or coded information from speciality fields in CPRD GOLD, HES-APC, HES-A&E and HES-OP.
+The current ACEs indicators include ICD-9/10 codes (hospital/death records), Read codes, SNOMED-CT codes, medcodes, prodcodes, gemscripts (general practice), and codes for obtaining continuous data or coded information from speciality fields in CPRD GOLD, HES-APC, HES-A&E and HES-OP.

+We have converted several original codes so the codelists contains one column of research ready codes which ensures  efficieint intergration of information from multiple coding systems without accidental de-duplication.
+See code list dictionary for more information.

 ### Code list dictionary